GenOL: Generating Diverse Examples for Name-only Online Learning: Introduction

-However, generated images often suffer from limited diversity~\citep{tian2024learning, bianchi2023easily, fraser2023diversity}.
-To address this issue, we define \emph{intra-diversity} and \emph{inter-diversity}, which refers to the diversity of data generated by a single T2I model and the diversity of data generated by multiple T2I models, respectively.
-Specifically, to improve intra-diversity, we propose \promptmethodfull (\textbf{\promptmethod}), a diverse prompt generation method that utilizes the in-context learning capabilities of Large Language Models (LLMs) to generate a diverse set of text prompts.
-To improve the inter-diversity, we propose a complexity-guided data ensemble method, named \ensemblemethodfull (\textbf{\ensemblemethod}). \ensemblemethod not only ensembles data from multiple generative models, but also selects a coreset, and trains a model exclusively on this coreset to improve training efficiency for real-time adaptation to new concepts.
-We empirically demonstrate that our framework significantly outperforms baselines in both class-incremental and multi-modal visual concept-incremental setups.
+Despite the advantages of generative models, generated images often suffer from limited diversity~\citep{tian2024learning, bianchi2023easily, fraser2023diversity}.
+To address the limited diversity, we first define \emph{intra-diversity} and \emph{inter-diversity}, which refer to the diversity within data generated by a single T2I model and the diversity among data generated by multiple T2I models, respectively.
+To improve intra-diversity, we propose \promptmethodfull (\textbf{\promptmethod}), a prompt generation method leveraging LLMs' in-context learning to create diverse text prompts.
+To enhance inter-diversity, we propose \ensemblemethodfull (\textbf{\ensemblemethod}), a complexity-guided data ensemble approach that aggregates samples from multiple generative models, selects a representative coreset, and trains a model exclusively on this coreset for efficient training and real-time adaptation to new concepts.
+We empirically demonstrate that \frameworkname significantly outperforms baselines across name-only class-incremental learning, multimodal visual concept-incremental learning setups, and even online learning setups without distribution shifts.

-In sum, we aim to address the following research questions, thus summarizing our core contributions as follows: